amplience/dc-cli/docs/EVENT.md

 We recommend reading about [snapshots and DC CLI](#snapshots-and-dc-cli) before exporting or importing events.

-Before importing events you must ensure that a valid [content item](#CONTENT-ITEM.md) exists in the destination hub for each content item contained within each event.
+Before importing events you must ensure that a valid [content item](#CONTENT-ITEM.md) exists in the destination hub for each content item contained within each event, and contains an appropriate mapping within the [mapping file](#mapping-files).

 ```
 dc-cli event import <dir>